printdavid/davids-recipes/README.md

 The skills needed for this exercise is the basics of html.
-This basics include the correct use of the boilerplate in html documents, headings, tags, paragraphs, links, images attributes and values.
+This basics include the correct use of the boilerplate in html documents, headings, tags, paragraphs, links, images, attributes, and values.